100% Free Information

 How to Qualify an Attorney

-Before hiring anyone, ask how many insurance cases they have handled, what their outcomes look like, and exactly how their fee structure works.
-Your state bar association can verify credentials at no cost to you.
+Look for an attorney who specializes in insurance law or bad faith insurance claims.
+Many work on contingency, meaning you pay nothing unless you win.
+Ask how many insurance cases they have handled and exactly how their fee structure works.
+Your state bar association can verify credentials at no cost.

 You Do Not Have to Know Everything